Odinaris/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Yang Du received his bachelor degree in software engineering in 2018 and now is a master student in the School of Computer Science and Technology, Anhui University.
-His current research interests include reversible data hiding for JPEG images and multimedia security.
+I have my bachelor degree in software engineering in 2018 and now is a master student in the School of Computer Science and Technology, Anhui University.

+My current research interests include reversible data hiding for JPEG images and multimedia security.